aerobless/theowinter.ch-2016/_posts/2014-03-28-Setting-up-Jekyll-on-OS-X.md

 ---
 layout: post
 title: Setting up Jekyll on OS X
-description: "Learn how to setup a Jekyll development environment on OS X."
+description: "Learn how to install Jekyll and create your own blog on OS X or Linux.
+It's easy, so give it a go."
 category: articles
 tags: [tutorial, Unix, Jekyll, web development, blogging]
 image: